 Mary E. Adams, Ph.D.
 Patent Agent | Philadelphia, PA

 Mary has industrial experience in product development and commercialization of polymer formulations as well as experience in experimental design.
-Mary is a registered Patent Agent and she holds a Ph.D. and Master of Science in Chemical Engineering from Clarkson University.
-Mary received her Bachelor of Science in Chemistry from the University of Vermont.
+She is a registered Patent Agent and she holds a Ph.D. and Masters of Science in Chemical Engineering with an emphasis on thermoplastic matrix carbon fiber composites as well as the effect of processing conditions on the properties of thermoplastic polymers from Clarkson University.
+She received her Bachelor of Science in Chemistry from the University of Vermont.

-Mary also has 6 years of industrial experience in research, development and commercialization in the area of polymer formulation at a major chemical company.
-Mary appreciates the value in strong intellectual property coverage – while working in research and development, she determined a need for and implemented a system to monitor, summarize and disseminate within the company, competitors’ and customers’ patent positions to ensure the technology she was working on was technically commensurate and adequately protected.
+Mary also has six years of industrial experience in research, development and commercialization in the area of polymer formulation at a major chemical company.
+She appreciates the value in strong intellectual property coverage – while working in research and development, she determined a need for and implemented a system to monitor, summarize and disseminate within the company, competitors’ and customers’ patent positions to ensure the technology she was working on was technically commensurate and adequately protected.